 Considerable thought, planning and preparations goes into utilising our staff to ensure children and young people achieve the best outcomes, gain independence and are prepared for adulthood.
 Our staff are our most valuable resource and we aim to ensure that they are as well- trained as possible to best meet students' needs.
 All staff have a thorough induction training schedule and there are opportunities for formal continuous professional development within and outside of school.
 All staff are subject to rigorous appraisal and performance management systems.
-All support staff participate in specialist SEN training including behaviour management and developing students' communication skills.
-All staff are trained in Team Teach system for supporting strategies and behaviour management.
+All support staff participate in specialist SEN training including Positive Behaviour Support.
 All relevant staff have medical training in relevant to students' medical care plans, and we have a large team of qualified first aiders.
 Special Support Assistants have undergone specific training at NVQ level.
 Many of our teachers have specialist qualifications in SEN including to Masters Level, and some specialise in Autism.
 Key staff have also undertaken advanced training in safeguarding.
-Our therapeutic provision is supported by a number of qualified and experienced therapists, 2 SLT; 1 assistant SLT, an OT, Music therapist and Dance Therapist number of qualified and experienced therapist, including a music therapist, two speech and language therapists and an occupational therapist.
-We also have a skilled team of learning and behaviour mentors.
-All of our staff work in collaboration to minimise students' barriers to learning and maximise learning by creating, implementing and evaluating holistic individualised learning programmes.
+Our therapeutic provision is supported by a number of qualified and experienced therapists, 2 Speech and Language Therapists, an Occupational Therapist, Music therapist.
+We also have a skilled team of learning and behaviour support coaches and practitioners.
+All of our staff work in collaboration to minimise students' barriers to learning and maximise learning by creating, implementing and evaluating holistic person-centered learning programmes.

-We will also commission support from external partners where necessary including psychotherapy services, and educational psychologists.
+We will also commission support from external partners where necessary including educational psychologists.